 Stabilization and transitional living residences (STLR) offer programs that vary in length depending upon client needs.
-These programs are for clients with serious substance use issues who:
+These programs are for clients with moderate to severe substance use issues who:

 - Have completed withdrawal management and who may be waiting to enter an intensive residential services and supports program.

 - May have completed an intensive residential services and supports program and require further support in a safe environment.

 - May be in the process of reintegrating back into the community and require low-to-moderate services and supports in a safe, structured living arrangement, free of alcohol and illicit drugs, and are not yet ready for day programs or community substance use services.

 These residences do not provide intensive residential services and supports, but provide support and safety through peer counselling, group work and structured activities.
 The aim of this program is to enhance the strengths and skills of people and to empower them through evidence-based treatment.